korysot/korysot.github.io/aboutme.md

 ## Why this website is only in _english_!?

-Yes, my native language is not English; it is Spanish (I'm from Latin America to be precise).
+My native language is Spanish .
 Yes, all the content of this page is English.
 No, I do not have an Spanish version of this website **yet**.
 No, I did not make this website myself (See [Beautiful Jekyll](https://beautifuljekyll.com) for the original version).
-Yes, I will try to to do it in the future (:
+Yes, I will try to to implement an spanish version in the future (: